What is Dropshipping?

 Despite its many advantages, Dropshipping also has its drawbacks.

-Most Dropshipping suppliers locate themselves in Asia.
+Most suppliers locate themselves in Asia.
 The fact that you can benefit from low commercial margins forces you to find suppliers among the cheapest on the market.

 These suppliers are not subject to the same constraints as those applied in Europe and, more specifically, product quality and conformity.

-With Dropshipping, in most cases, you do not have control over your product’s packaging, which makes the personalization of your package shipment limited.
+In most cases, you do not have control over your product’s packaging, which makes the personalization of your package shipment limited.

 Keep in mind that you are an intermediary, your customer orders from your online shop, but the item they receive is constructed and made by your supplier.